readthedocs/readthedocs.org/docs/contribute.rst

 first get the project installed locally according to the :ref:`Installation Guide <installing-read-the-docs>`.
-After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Good First Bug`_.
+After that is done we suggest you have a look at tickets in our issue tracker that are labelled `Good First Issue`_.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.

 If you are up to more challenging tasks with a bigger scope, then there are a